tuengominh/tuengominh.github.io/_project/2021-04-08-deap-eeg-classification.md

 meta: An exploratory study of EEG-based emotion classification by means of brain waves and corresponding brain regions.
 highlight: 1
 active: 1
-tags: [eeg, emotion-classification, supervised-learning, machine-learning, data-analysis, python]
+tags: [eeg-analysis, emotion-classification, supervised-learning, data-analysis]
 ---

 <p><strong>In collaboration with:</strong> <a href="https://dk.linkedin.com/in/maja-from-andersen">Maja From Andersen.</a></p>